-FIGURE 10: Both voltage and current make up power - voltage is like pressure in a water tank10
+FIGURE 11: Both voltage and current make up power - voltage is like pressure in a water tank11

 Voltage is measured in the unit Volts and current in measured in Amperes or Amps.
 We always want to know how much current, and voltage are in our wires.
-We can say voltage is like the depth of a stream while current is the force of the stream.
-Even in small shallow streams - if the force of water is too strong it can drown us.
+We can say voltage is like the depth of a stream or pressure of the stream while current is the flow of the stream.
+Even in small shallow streams - if the flow of water is too strong it can drown us.
 Similarly, even in low voltage - current can be high enough to kill.